 Clearly every smooth manifold $M$ is a differentiable stack, with atlas given by the identity map $\id_M \colon M \to M$.
-More interestingly, also every Lie groupoid $\Gg = (\Gg_1 \rightrightarrows \Gg_0)$ gives rise to a differentiable stack $\bbB \Gg$: for a smooth manifold $N$ we define the groupoid $\bbB \Gg(N)$ as the groupoid of principal $\Gg$-bundles on $N$; we refer to \cite[Section~3.2]{GepnerHenriques2007Orbispaces} for a discussion in the topological setting.
+More interestingly, also every Lie groupoid $\Gg = (\Gg_1 \rightrightarrows \Gg_0)$ gives rise to a differentiable stack $\bbB \Gg$: for a smooth manifold $N$ we define the groupoid $\bbB \Gg(N)$ as the groupoid of principal $\Gg$-bundles on $N$.
+One can show that the map $\Gg_0 \to \bbB \Gg$ classifying the canonical principal $\Gg$-bundle on $\Gg_0$ is a smooth atlas for $\bbB \Gg$; we refer to \cite[Section~3.2]{GepnerHenriques2007Orbispaces} for a discussion in the topological setting.
 In particular, every smooth manifold $M$ equipped with a smooth action by a Lie group $G$ gives rise to a \textit{quotient stack} $M\quot G$, obtained by applying the above construction to the action groupoid $G \ltimes M = (G \times M \rightrightarrows M)$.
-Taking the manifold to be the point equipped with the trivial action, we obtain for every Lie group $G$ a differentiable stack $\bbB G = \pt \quot G$, called the \textit{classifying stack of $G$}, so named because it corepresents principal $G$-bundles.
+Taking the manifold to be the point equipped with the trivial action, we obtain for every Lie group $G$ a differentiable stack $\bbB G = \pt \quot G$, called the \textit{classifying stack of $G$}, so named because it classifies (i.e.\ represents) the groupoid of principal $G$-bundles.

-\begin{definition}[Representable morphism] Let $f\colon \Xx \to \Yy$ be a morphism of differentiable stacks. \begin{enumerate}[(1)] \item The morphism $f$ is called \textit{representable} if for every smooth atlas $M \twoheadrightarrow \Yy$ the fiber product $M \times_{\Yy} \Xx$ of stacks is (representable by) a smooth manifold $N$.
+\begin{definition}[{Representable morphism, \cite[Section~2.3]{BehrendXu2011Stacks}}] Let $f\colon \Xx \to \Yy$ be a morphism of differentiable stacks. \begin{enumerate}[(1)] \item The morphism $f$ is called \textit{representable} if for every smooth atlas $M \twoheadrightarrow \Yy$ the fiber product $M \times_{\Yy} \Xx$ of stacks is (representable by) a smooth manifold $N$.
 (Note that the map $N \twoheadrightarrow \Xx$ is then a smooth atlas of $\Xx$.) \item The morphism $f$ is called an \textit{open embedding} (resp.\ \textit{proper}) if it is representable and the induced smooth map $N \to M$ from (1) is an open embedding (resp.\ a proper map). \end{enumerate} \end{definition}

 The open embeddings lead to a natural Grothendieck topology on $\DiffStk$: